hereindReam/hereindReam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hey there!
-I'm Yuexin Li, a curious 2021-year student at [Jilin University](https://www.jlu.edu.cn/) diving deep into the world of Software Engineering.
+I'm Sesynia, a curious 202x-year student at [Jilin University](https://www.jlu.edu.cn/) diving deep into the world of Software Engineering.
 When I'm not tackling textbooks, you'll find me playing games.
 Excited to connect and share more!

 [QQ](..images/QQcode.png)